Search programs

 Most schools have rolling admissions and financial help so you can start your degree in a few weeks!

 Students passionate about health and technology can use an online bachelor’s in health informatics to become information specialists, working with hospitals, local organizations, or private companies.
-This degree involves collecting and analyzing health-related data to ensure efficient health systems and improve overall patient care.
+This degree involves collecting and analyzing health-related data to improve overall patient care.
 You might help diagnose and treat individual patients by gathering and analyzing data or address a health issue affecting an entire community.

 A bachelor’s degree usually takes four years, but that timeline depends on how many credits you take each year.
-Most online bachelor’s in health informatics programs require about 120 to 130 credits at roughly $180 to $1,200 per credit, depending on whether you’re an in-state or out-of-state student.
-According to the National Center for Education Statistics, the 2021-22 academic year average tuition for undergraduate students was $7,869 at public universities and $37,095 at private institutions.
+Most online bachelor’s in health informatics programs require about 120 to 130 credits.
+According to the National Center for Education Statistics, the average annual tuition for undergraduate programs is $7,998 at public schools and $34,923 at private schools.

 How to Choose an Online Bachelor’s in Health Informatics Degree Program